jolocom/jolocom-lib/docs/interactionFlows.rst

   const jwtEncoded = credentialRequest.encode()
   const QREncoded = new SSO().JWTtoQR(jwtEncoded)

-.. note:: The ``JWT`` encoded interaction token can also be sent to the Jolocom SmartWallet via "Deep Links".
-An example client application making use of this flow can be `here <https://github.com/jolocom/demo-sso-mobile>`_.
+.. note:: The ``JWT`` encoded interaction token can also be sent to the Jolocom SmartWallet via "Deep Links"..

 **Consume a Signed Credential Request**